 The base metal of this tsuba is known as akagane or suaka and is a copper with naturally occurring zinc and lead in it which results in a beautiful natural patina that is not uniform but shows a play of color from orange, yellow and red.
 It is carefully textured as well with an organic natural surface.
 As a result it feels like something that came straight from the ground without forced artifice.
 It compliments perfectly the carving and the texture put into the tsuba as well as the beautiful blossoms inlaid into it.
 There are other copper alloys such as shinchu, and sentoku which can be candidates for this material.

-I really like these two pieces together, I find them complimentary so I'm selling them together for now.
-These appeal very strongly to my personal taste and the gentle, natural feeling of both makes for a very pleasant study which never fails to bring a smile to my face.
-I'm drawn in particular to the texturing of both of these which is so subtle and so gentle and reflects in my opinion a very high degree of taste and gentle perfection.
-It's things like these tosogu that have at first an appearance of simplicity due to their natural appearance, but on closer inspection you realize the sophistication of construction is extremely high.
+Ikkin's work appeals very strongly to my personal taste and the gentle, natural feeling makes for a very pleasant study which never fails to bring a smile to my face.
+I'm drawn in particular to the texturing which is so subtle and so gentle and reflects in my opinion a very high degree of taste.
+It's things like this tsuba that has at first an appearance of simplicity due to its natural appearance, but on closer inspection you realize the sophistication of construction is extremely high.

-The tsuba is ranked Tokubetsu Hozon and the fuchigashira is ranked Hozon, but I have no problem guaranteeing Tokubetsu Hozon for the fuchigashira to any buyer.
+This tsuba is ranked Hozon, but I have no problem guaranteeing Tokubetsu Hozon for both to any buyer.
 Often times in Japan when submitting tosogu for papers, Hozon is only asked for to guarantee the signature as the artistry is self-evident to anyone including those who have not studied tosogu.